Hyperion101010/.github.io/README.md

 2. hugo --themesDir=../..

-3. In public folder in myblog folder the static files are written, upload it on a github repo and publish it as a docs(static page).
+3. In public folder inside myblog/blog_dir the static files are written, upload the public folder on a github repo and publish it as a docs(static page).

 4. Change the baseURL inside blog_dir to your site URL to ensure the site is properly hosted.